-Figure 1: Vicious cycle of inaction Source: Accenture analysis, 2023 material reductions in the cost of green
+Figure 1: Vicious cycle of inaction Source: Accenture analysis, 2023

 At the center of the value chain is heavy industry (figure 1).
-The hardest to abate heavy industries-steel, metals and mining, cement, chemicals and freight and logistics-are responsible for up to 30% of global CO2 emissions directly.2 That figure can climb to more than 40% if their Scope 2 emissions from power consumption are factored in.3
+The hardest to abate heavy industries-steel, metals and mining, cement, chemicals and freight and logistics-are responsible for up to 30% of global CO2 emissions directly.
+That figure can climb to more than 40% if their Scope 2 emissions from power consumption are factored in.